History of the Douglas family

 Find out more in the France section

-It is a moot point as to whether the Douglases arrived in France at the time of Charlemagne, but certainly the Douglas Scotti claim that this is the case.
+It is a moot point as to whether the Douglases arrived in Italy at the time of Charlemagne, but certainly the Douglas Scotti claim that this is the case.

 The history of the Douglas Scotti family in Italy is a captivating tale of resilience, legacy, and influence.
 Dating back to several centuries, this noble family has left an indelible mark on Italian history.